 9.12.1.3 If the protected information has been handed over and the Administrator of the Tender has not been informed (whether due to an order preventing disclosure of the demand to transfer information, whether the demand was made by a defense authority, or for any other reason), the Supplier shall pay the Administrator of the Tender special compensation in the sum of NIS 7,555 within 24 hours from the time the information is handed over.

-9.12.2 The content of this Section shall not have the effect of derogating from the Supplier’s responsibility and its undertaking by law and under the provisions of the Agreement not to share protected information without the prior written consent of the Administrator of the Tender, and shall not have the effect of derogating from any right to compensation, indemnification, or any other remedy that the Administrator of the Tender possesses under the provisions of the Agreement.
+9.12.2 The content of this Section shall not have the effect of derogating from the Supplier’s responsibility and its undertaking by law and under the provisions of the Agreement not to share protected information without the prior written consent of the Administrator of the Tender, and shall not have the effect of derogating from any right to compensation, indemnification, or any other remedy that the Administrator of the Tender possesses as specified in the Agreement.

 9.13 Supplier’s commitment to information security and cyber security

 9.13.1 The Supplier shall be solely responsible for securing the systems on which the services that it offers Customers are based, be this directly, by a subprocessor, or by means of an agreement concluded in coordination with the provider of the cloud on which the service operates.
-The Supplier shall attend to the regular operation and updating of the security measures and shall ascertain that the technological devices used to secure the information are state-of-the-art and compliant with the highest accepted standard in the market.
+[The Supplier] shall attend to the regular operation and updating of the security measures and shall ascertain that the technological devices used to secure the information are state-of-the-art and compliant with the highest accepted standard in the market.

 9.13.2 The Supplier is responsible for protecting its systems, including dedicated infrastructures, and for the services that it offers against cyber threats and attacks and against any attempt to damage or block access to said infrastructures.
 Within this framework, the Supplier shall monitor its systems, act to detect and deal with weaknesses in the systems, and update its systems against security exposures with all possible speed, and shall implement mitigation processes insofar as said systems cannot be updated immediately.